 - Understand the early steps of ovarian cancer metastasis to the peritoneum and omentum

 - Investigate the validity of agents that are effective treatments in other cancers to delay or inhibit the development of ovarian cancer

 In our research, we use primary and cultured ovarian cancer cell lines and mouse models of ovarian cancer (xenograft and genetic).
-Interactions between cancer cells and the microenvironment are investigated using confocal microscopy (see our movie of a novel invasion assay) and novel organotypic 3D cultures with primary human omental cells (both normal and cancer-associated).
-We have also assembled 10 tissue micro arrays (200 patients) with tissue from primary and metastatic ovarian cancers.
-These tissue samples are linked to an ACCESS database containing clinico-pathologic information on all ovarian cancer patients operated on at the University of Chicago since 1992.
+Interactions between cancer cells and the microenvironment are investigated in vitro using confocal microscopy (see our movie of a novel invasion assay) and novel organotypic 3D cultures with primary human omental cells (both normal and cancer-associated).
+We have also assembled several tissue micro arrays with tissue from primary and metastatic ovarian cancers.
+These tissue samples are linked to a database containing clinico-pathologic information on all ovarian cancer patients operated on at the University of Chicago since 1992.
 Clinical data are collected prospectively.